-1. IceCube Gen2 3
+3 1.
+IceCube Gen2

 The neutrino observatory IceCube at the geographic South Pole is a cubic kilometer array 4 of photosensors which is able to detect the faint Cherenkov light porduced by secondaries from 5 interactions of neutrinos with the glacial ice.
 So far, the experiment yielded a plethora of science 6 results, among them the discovery of a neutrino flux of most likely extraterrestrial origin.
 Currently 7 after 6 years of data-taking with the detector in full operation the precise measurement of this flux 8 is still limited by statistics.
 To overcome the statistical limitations and to improve the effective 9 area for neutrino events in the regime beyond 10 PeV, an extension of the IceCube array has been 10 proposed.
 A further crucial taskset of an extended IceCube array is the discovery of a neutrino 11 point source in the sky.
-12 Several geometries of the extended array which is furtheron called IceCube Gen2 - or short Gen2
+12 Several geometries of the extended array which is furtheron called IceCube Gen2 - or short Gen2 13

-- 13 - have been proposed.
-The here used geometry is optimized to avoid corridors for background 14 - cosmic ray muon events and thus follows a more complex grid design than IceCube itself.
-The 15 - geometry freatures a string spacing of 240 and 120 additional strings with each 80 optical sensors.
-16 - The proposed geometry is shown in 1.
-The geometry shows a larger extension in the x-y plane 17 - than in depth, thus the detector is asymetric.
-The geometry is optimized for the reconstruction of 18 horizontal muon tracks, since these have the highest contribution to the point-source sensitivity.
+- soveral geometries of the extended array which is further of caree feed use of the original - 14 have been proposed.
+The here used geometry is optimized to avoid corridors for background - 15 cosmic ray muon events and thus follows a more complex grid design than IceCube itself.
+The - 16 geometry freatures a string spacing of 240 and 120 additional strings with each 80 optical sensors. - 17 The proposed geometry is shown in 1.
+The geometry shows a larger extension in the x-y plane - than in depth, thus the detector is assymetric.
+The geometry is optimized for the reconstruction of horizontal muon tracks, since these have the highest contribution to the point-source sensitivity.